jpic/test_input_relation/README.rst

-Runserver and go with chromium http://localhost:8000/admin/test_app/testmodel/add/
+Runserver and go with chromium **and reduce the window width** so that the input in the middle redisplays properly http://localhost:8000/admin/test_app/testmodel/add/

-To see
+To see this case

 .. image:: BUG.png